cubicap/Jaculus-tools/README.md

 ### Installing Jaculus to the device

-This step requires Python and git to be installed
+On Windows, this step requires Python 3 and git to be installed

+On Linux, this step requires python3, python3-venv, git, cmake

 To install Jaculus to the device, use: